-An escort of Warrior's Sons, Poor Fellows, and several septas protect her from the leering and jeering crowds that flocked to see her shame.
-Cersei tries to hang on to her pride during the walk.
+An escort of Warrior's Sons, Poor Fellows, and several septas protect her from the leering and jeering crowds that have flocked to see her shame.
+Cersei tries to hang on to her pride during the walk in spite of the crowds projecting filth at her and bawdy insults.
 At one point she thinks,

 |“||He wanted this.
 Him and the High Sparrow.
 And the little rose as well, I do not doubt.
 I have sinned and must atone, must parade my shame before the eyes of every beggar in the city.
 They think that this will break my pride, that it will make an end to me, but they are wrong. ||”|

 Cersei eventually breaks down in tears just before finishing and entering the Keep.
 Upon her entrance, Jocelyn Swyft has her body covered.
 Cersei is then carried into the castle by a silent eight-foot-tall knight covered head to heel in thick enamelled white plate, with a great helm concealing his face.
 Qyburn then appears and introduces Cersei to the newest member of the Kingsguard, "Ser Robert Strong," her champion.

 Cersei dines with her uncle, Ser Kevan, on the night of his death.
 She requests that Lady Taena Merryweather attend again her once her innocence is proved.
 When Kevan has no news of Jaime, Cersei seems certain of his safety.
 She believes that if he were dead, she would know it.

 Quotes by Cersei

 |“||When you play the game of thrones, you win or you die.
 There is no middle ground. ||”|

 – Cersei, to Eddard Stark